Is feedback helping mechanical engineering students learn?

 What makes feedback in mechanical engineering distinctive?

-Mechanical engineering marries theory with application, so feedback must diagnose technical issues and show how to iterate designs, not just note errors.
-Project-based learning requires comments that address technical accuracy and practical applicability.
-Text analysis helps staff pinpoint misconceptions and patterns, informing targeted feed-forward.
-Peer reviews, when scaffolded to reference the assessment brief and marking criteria, build collaborative skills and deepen understanding across multidisciplinary tasks.
+Mechanical engineering combines theory with application, so feedback needs to do more than point out errors.
+It should diagnose technical issues, explain trade-offs, and show students how to improve the next design iteration, lab write-up, or simulation.
+Project-based learning works best when comments address both technical accuracy and practical applicability.
+Text analysis helps staff pinpoint recurring misconceptions and patterns, so feed-forward can target the issues that matter most.
+Peer review feedback, when scaffolded against the assessment brief and marking criteria, also builds collaborative skills and gives students more chances to test ideas before final submission.

 Which feedback types best bridge theory and practice?

-Programs prioritise feedback that students can act on immediately: concise, criteria-referenced written comments with specific next steps; short, focused verbal debriefs in labs; and annotated outputs from simulations that link parameter choices to design consequences.
-Concise rubrics with annotated exemplars reduce ambiguity and support consistency across markers.
-Mechanical engineering comments show that Feedback trends negative (−25.7), so teams introduce structured feed-forward and visible turnaround standards to close the gap between expectation and delivery.
+Programmes get the strongest response from feedback students can use straight away: concise written comments tied to criteria, short verbal debriefs in labs, and annotated outputs from simulations that show how parameter choices affect design performance.
+Annotated exemplars and concise rubrics reduce ambiguity and improve consistency across markers.
+Mechanical engineering comments show that Feedback trends negative (-25.7), so structured feed-forward and visible turnaround standards matter because they close the gap between expectation and delivery and help students act before the next task.

 Where do student expectations on feedback diverge from reality?

-Students expect prompt, detailed guidance that enables iteration before the next submission point.
-Delays and generic remarks erode learning momentum, especially in sequential projects.
-Cohort tone varies: full‑time students register a negative index (−16.1), which aligns with many mechanical engineering cohorts.
-Borrowing practice from provision that lands better with students—staged feedback points, dialogic sessions, and checklists—helps align expectations with delivery.
+Students expect prompt, detailed guidance that helps them improve before the next submission point.
+When remarks are late or generic, learning momentum drops, especially in sequential projects where one task feeds the next.
+Cohort tone varies: full-time students register a negative index (-16.1), which mirrors many mechanical engineering cohorts.
+Adapting practices that land better with students, such as staged feedback points, dialogic sessions, and checklists, helps programmes make feedback feel more predictable, useful, and fair.

 How does feedback shape learning and performance?

-Precise, timely feedback shifts performance in design, modelling and simulation tasks by clarifying how to meet the marking criteria and why changes matter.
-Where criteria remain opaque, student effort fragments.
-This is reflected in mechanical engineering sentiment on Marking criteria (−46.1), signalling the need to map criteria to learning outcomes in plain language, provide exemplars and sample marked scripts, and ensure every comment includes specific feed-forward.
+Precise, timely feedback lifts performance in design, modelling, and simulation tasks because it shows students how to meet the marking criteria and why each change matters, which aligns with mechanical engineering students' views on assessment methods.
+Where criteria stay opaque, effort fragments and students spend time guessing what quality looks like.
+Mechanical engineering sentiment on Marking criteria is especially weak (-46.1), which points to a practical fix: map criteria to learning outcomes in plain language, provide exemplars and sample marked scripts, and make sure every comment includes a concrete next step.

 What makes effective feedback hard to deliver at scale?

-Volume and complexity constrain staff time across technical drawings, code, and advanced simulations.
-Programmes address this by calibrating marking—short sprints where staff co-mark samples—and by adding spot checks on comment specificity, actionability and alignment to criteria.
-A single source of truth for module information, regularised lab debrief templates, and realistic, tracked SLAs for turnaround improve reliability without diluting academic standards.
+Volume and complexity make high-quality feedback hard to sustain across technical drawings, code, and advanced simulations, especially in the group projects and labs common to collaborative mechanical engineering courses.
+Programmes can protect quality by running short calibration sprints where staff co-mark samples, then spot-check comment specificity, actionability, and alignment to criteria.
+A single source of truth for module information, standard lab debrief templates, and realistic, tracked SLAs for turnaround improve reliability without diluting academic standards.
+The payoff is simpler delivery for staff and more dependable guidance for students.

 What improvements do students say would help most?

-Students ask for more specific written critiques tied to criteria, quicker return times, and purposeful one-to-one consultations for complex problems.
-Programmes respond by publishing a feedback SLA by assessment type, embedding feed-forward prompts in assessment briefs, scheduling short consultation windows around prototype or checkpoint submissions, and using peer review with structured prompts to keep iteration moving.
+Students consistently ask for specific written critiques tied to criteria, quicker return times, and purposeful one-to-one consultations for complex problems.
+Programmes can respond by publishing a feedback SLA by assessment type, embedding feed-forward prompts in assessment briefs, scheduling short consultation windows around prototype or checkpoint submissions, and using peer review with structured prompts to keep iteration moving.
+Each change makes feedback easier to use while there is still time to improve.

 What should programmes change next?